Marin Transit: Travel Training Program

 Marin Transit offers group and individualized Travel Training Programs to help riders become more informed and independent.
 Staff will teach program participants about transportation programs and services available through Marin Transit and Marin Access.
 Individualized, one-on-one travel trainings aboard fixed route vehicles are also available to help participants learn to ride in a 'real-world' environment with ease.

-Mobility Shuttle Program
+Marin Access Shuttle Program

-The Marin Access Mobility Shuttles provide a curb to curb service within specific service areas.
+The Marin Access Shuttles provide a curb to curb service within specific service areas.
 Advance reservations are required, and rides can be scheduled up to seven days in advance.

 Home to School Student Transportation

 Marin Transit is the only public transit agency in the United States that provides dedicated home to school student transportation operated by yellow school buses, in additional to supplemental service provided by regular fixed route vehicles.
 Service is provided to the White Hill Middle School and the Hidden Valley Elementary School, both belonging to the Ross Valley School District, and is provided under the oversight of the Ross Valley Joint Exercise of Powers Agreement (JEPA).
 The JEPA board, made up of local elected officials, set the pass price, service schedule, and approves the contracted agreement between Marin Transit and the operator of the service.